Cosmological Bootstrap in Slow Motion: Non-local single field effective field theory

 Obviously, computing the power spectrum and the bispectrum by means of this Lagrangian yields the same answer as acting with the proper weight-shifting operator on the four-point $\hat{F}^{n=0}_{\text{EFT}}$ \eqref{Fn0}.
 Explicitly, this gives

 in excellent agreement with the exact computation in the domain of validity of the EFT, and where we have defined $\a=c_s(\mu^2+1/4)^{1/2}$.
 As for the resulting shape for each diagram, they read

-Notice that at this order the normalized shapes of the bispectra depend on $c_s$ and $\mu$ only through the combination $\a \approx c_s m/H$, confirming the intuitive expectation developed in section \ref{sec:setup-overview} that this is the important ``order parameter'' for the low speed collider.
-Remarkably, these two one-parameter family of shapes generalize the two well known ones from the EFT of inflation --- generated by $\dot{\pi}^3$ and $\dot{\pi} (\partial_i \pi)^2$ interactions --- to which they boil down in the limit $\a \gg 1$, with subleading terms in a large $\alpha$ expansion systematically encoding the effects of successive higher-derivative corrections.
+Notice that at this order the normalized shapes of the bispectra depend on $c_s$ and $\mu$ only through the combination $\a \approx c_s m/H$, confirming the intuitive expectation developed in section \ref{sec:setup-overview} that this is the important ``order parameter'' for the low speed collider.\footnote{Actually, one can replace $\left(\mu^2+1/4\right)^{1/2}=\left(\frac{m^2}{H^2}-2\right)^{1/2}$ by $m/H$ without lack of rigor.
+Indeed, the appearance of $-2 H^2$ in the denominators in Eq.~\eqref{nonlocalEFTpi} comes from neglecting the time derivatives when integrating out the massive field at the level of the canonically normalized fields in conformal time \eqref{fieldredef}.
+Instead, these terms would be absent upon neglecting time derivatives when integrating out $\sigma$ in cosmic time.
+Using $m^2-2 H^2$ or $m^2$ simply results into a reorganization in the EFT between the leading order term and the higher-order corrections, but leads to the same all order result.
+The only advantage of using the first option is that it leads to a more rapidly convergent EFT, providing us with a better agreement with the exact result at leading-order.} Remarkably, these two one-parameter family of shapes generalise the two well known ones from the EFT of inflation --- generated by $\dot{\pi}^3$ and $\dot{\pi} (\partial_i \pi)^2$ interactions --- to which they boil down in the limit $\a \gg 1$, with subleading terms in a large $\alpha$ expansion systematically encoding the effects of successive higher-derivative corrections.
 When $\alpha$ drops below unity, these shapes become qualitatively different and accurately encode the physics of the low speed collider and the associated resonances described in section \ref{sec:resonances}.\\

 Naturally, when using the templates \eqref{SEFT1}-\eqref{SEFT2}, one should bear in mind their domains of validity.
 For instance, the two theories with $(\mu=1, c_s=0.1)$ and $(\mu=10,c_s=0.01)$ share the same parameter $\alpha$.
 Nonetheless, the latter theory is well within the realm of the EFT, whereas the former is not.
 To further illustrate the (non) applicability and level of accuracy of the non-local EFT picture, in Figure \ref{fig:shapes-full-EFT-comparison} we have confronted the exact shape function of the bispectrum (for both diagrams) with the one \eqref{SEFT1}-\eqref{SEFT2} that the leading-order non-local EFT forecasts.
 In sympathy with the analysis of Section \ref{modefunctionanal}, we see that for order one $\mu$'s the two curves start to diverge from each other once the triangle is squeezed to $k_3/k_1\sim 2c_s$.
 This corresponds to $u\sim 1$ for the $s-$ channel (for the other two channels we have $u\sim c_s^{-1}\gg 1$, indicating that their contribution is very well captured by $\hat{F}^{n=0}_{\text{EFT}}$).
 Even more, as we have seen in fig.~\ref{fig:FexactvsEFT} (left), the qualitative agreement between the exact and leading-order EFT results is somewhat an accident, as the EFT is simply not convergent for this set of parameters.
 Instead, in the other depicted situation with a larger mass, $\mu=5$ and $c_s=0.01$, the leading order non-local EFT perfectly estimates the shape of the bispectrum.